-Mechanics Institute is now accepting applications for the Fall 2022 semester.
-Please email firstname.lastname@example.org with the program of your choice for an application packet.
+Mechanics Institute is no longer accepting applications for the Fall 2023 semester.
+Please email email@example.com to be added to the mailing list for next year.

 Electrical Technology is a two-year educational program discipline designed to provide students with a practical understanding of electrical work as it applies to the field of construction.
 Classes are taught Monday and Wednesday evenings from 5pm-8pm.

 This is an introductory course on the use and interpretation of the National Electric Code (NEC).
 Students will learn the purpose and history of the code; develop a working knowledge of the code requirements for wiring, overcurrent protection, materials and equipment; be able to discern between wiring methods used in different occupancies, special occupancies, special equipment, special conditions and communication systems; and be able to use the NEC tables to size conduit raceways.

 Electricity for the Trades 1 – DC Circuit Analysis

 This is an introductory course for students in the electrical trade.
 The objective is for students to understand and perform circuit analysis on Direct Current (DC) circuits.
 The course will instruct the students on the basics of DC circuit analysis and covers definitions of conductors and insulators, current (I), voltage (V), resistance (R), and resistive circuits, power (P), work, energy, capacity factor, and efficiency.
 The course includes analysis of series, parallel, and series/parallel DC circuits using Ohm’s law and Kirchoff’s laws, source conversions, superposition, and Thevenin’s and Norton’s theorems and equivalent circuits.